mayaramaaraujo/mayaramaaraujo/README.md

-## Hi people!
+## Hello!
 All right? :smile:

-My name is Mayara and I have been studying programming for two years and working as a Software developer for one year.
+My name is Mayara and I have been studying programming for three years and working as a Software Developer for almost two years.
 Welcome to my github! 😊💻

 I have knowledge in Typescript, Javascript and Java languages, using the React JS, Node Js and Spring Boot frameworks, and MySQL and SQL Server database.
 I work using React JS in frontend, and Java/Spring boot in backend.